lotabout/very-simple/README.md

 - fancybox - Enable [Fancybox](http://fancyapps.com/fancybox/)
 - duoshuo - [Duoshuo](http://duoshuo.com) shortname
 - disqus - [Disqus](https://disqus.com) shortname
-- google_analytics: Google Analytics Tracking Code
+- google_analytics - Google Analytics Tracking Code

 If you want to contain this theme only as a submodule, then you may be unwilling to keep all configuration inside theme